1976: Deadly Legionnaires' Disease Crashes The Bicentennial Party

-In the summer of 1976, amid news coverage of America’s Bicentennial celebrations, headlines across the country announced that a mysterious illness has swept through an American Legion convention in Philadelphia, killing 29 people and sickening another 182.
+In the summer of 1976, a deadly epidemic made headlines: Legionnaires' Disease.
+Interrupting the constant and joyful news coverage of America’s Bicentennial celebrations, headlines across the country announced that a mysterious illness has swept through an American Legion convention in Philadelphia, killing 29 people and sickening another 182.
 As the Center for Disease Control investigated the case, people worried that a new strain of flu was coming.
 What they found wasn’t the flu, but a newly-identified respiratory disease that became known as Legionnaires’ Disease.